 Spheron GPU Catalog

-96GB GDDR7 ECC Blackwell, built to run 70B FP8 LLMs on a single GPU.
+96GB GDDR7 ECC Blackwell.
+RTX PRO 6000 GPU rentals built to run 70B FP8 LLMs on a single GPU.

 At a glance

-You can rent an NVIDIA RTX PRO 6000 Blackwell on Spheron starting at $0.59/hr per GPU per hour on dedicated (99.99% SLA, non-interruptible), with spot pricing cheaper still.
+You can rent an NVIDIA RTX PRO 6000 Blackwell on Spheron starting at $0.90/hr per GPU per hour, the lowest live marketplace rate.
 Per-minute billing, no long-term contracts, and instances deploy in under 2 minutes across data center partners in multiple regions.
 Each card ships with 96GB GDDR7 ECC, 1.79 TB/s memory bandwidth, 24,064 CUDA cores, and 5th generation Tensor Cores with native FP4 support, giving you the largest single-GPU VRAM available outside HBM datacenter SKUs.
 Perfect for teams that need to run 30B-70B LLMs at FP8 on a single GPU, fine-tune medium models with LoRA, or handle professional rendering and visualization workloads without stepping up to H100 pricing.

 GPU ArchitectureNVIDIA Blackwell